sapling-data/loki-vue-starter/README.md

 Loki Vue 3 + Vite Starter is a simple way to fast-forward through the setup of a fresh Vue 3 app that can be easily deployed to Sapling Data's Loki cloud OS.
 This app has been initialized with [Vite](https://vitejs.dev/) and includes basic setups for [Jest](https://jestjs.io/docs/en/getting-started) and [Tailwind CSS](https://tailwindcss.com/docs).

+## Quick Start
+Here's how to get code into a Loki cloud ASAP:
+- Create a new page in App Builder with an appropriate security function.
+Add a blank `index.html` file and set it as the default for the page.
+- Create a new repo using the loki-vite-starter template
+- Clone your new repo and run `npm install`
+- Fill out the information in `loki.config.mjs`
+- Create a `.env` file in your project root with the appropriate credentials for the environment you'll be deploying to.
+See below for requirements.
+- Run `npm run dev` to make sure your app runs on a dev server.
+- Make any changes you want.
+- Run `npm run loki` to build and deploy your app.

 ## Installation

 Click the "Use the template" button at the top of the repository's GitHub page to create a new repository using the starter.